flaneuse/calpoly-geocenter/initial-tasks.md

  * [In-depth description of how wealth index is calculated in practice (variables, code)](http://www.dhsprogram.com/programming/wealth%20index/Steps_to_constructing_the_new_DHS_Wealth_Index.pdf)

 * Try your hand at creating your own wealth index.
 The DHS's is built for cross-country comparisons.
 What variables would you add/subtract in the index?

-## Goals for the first week
-1. Understand how data is broken into modules in the DHS.
-* Understand how to merge data between modules.
-* Know where to look to figure out what are variables.